Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: PPO algorithm

 where \(\gamma_{\mathrm{RL}} \in (0,1) \) is the discount factor and \(\hat \lambda\) is a hyperparameter that controls the bias--variance trade-off.

 The policy network is updated by maximizing the clipped objective function

 with the probability ratio

-The hyperparameter $\epsilon$ sets the clipping range for the policy ratio, which decreases the updating speed of the policy and improves the learning stability.
+The hyperparameter $\epsilon$ sets the clipping range for the policy ratio, which decreases the updating speed and improves the learning stability.
 The value network is updated by minimizing the mean-squared error,

 with the discounted return

 The total loss minimized during training is